icbat/tradesong/_posts/2014-2-10-reading-huboard.md

 ### Milestone view

+**Edit:** Huboard's new layout doesn't work well the way I like it, so I switched to "release goals" for this view.

 Milestone view is what I predict is the most immediately interesting to some one other than me.
 This gives a high-level, abstract roadmap of "all the things I'm pretty sure I want to do".

 It's not a commitment, it's not set in stone.
 It's really just a place where I can put things to remember that I eventually want to do them.
 When I was working on a prototype of this game as a school project, I actually forgot that I'd even included a giant feature in the scope of the goals!
 This view aims to help me not forget big things.